mongodb/atlas-sdk-go/docs/doc_1_concepts.md

  resp, r, err := sdk.ProjectsApi.CreateProjectInvitation(context.Background(), groupId, &groupInvitationRequest).Execute()
 ```

+## Experimental Tag

+Please note that some endpoints, denoted by the (experimental) tag in the operation description, have not undergone extensive end-to-end validation and may undergo changes in future releases.

 ## Example

 To learn more about using the SDK, see the [basic example](https://github.com/mongodb/atlas-sdk-go/blob/main/examples/basic/basic.go).